Stretch of Walkley Road gets a 'road diet' | CBC News

 Part of Airport Parkway widening project

-The road narrowing project, or "road diet" as it's sometimes called in traffic planning vernacular, is a direct result of the City of Ottawa's controversial decision in 2016 to widen the Airport Parkway from two to four lanes, while also adding a southbound off-ramp to Walkley.
+The road narrowing project, or "road diet" as it's sometimes called in traffic planning vernacular, is a direct result of the City of Ottawa's controversial 2016 decision to eventually widen the Airport Parkway from two to four lanes, while also adding a southbound off-ramp to Walkley.

-"Traffic safety has been an issue here for a generation going back at least 25 years," said Wood.
+"Traffic safety has been an issue here … going back at least 25 years," said Wood.
 "Given the layout and the design of the street it's a pedal-to-the-metal situation."

-Wood said the community association has long fought to change the existing four lane configuration, partly because there are three elementary schools within 100 metres of the section in question.
+Wood said the community association has long fought to change the existing configuration, partly because there are three elementary schools within 100 metres of the section in question.

+"We need to do more to make west Walkley Road safer for all users, cyclists and pedestrians," he said.

 Arterial road still home to many